Appsilon/shiny.semantic/README.md

 **Note \#2**

+The `shiny` package works with **Bootstrap** library under the hood.
+`shiny.semantic` uses [Fomantic UI](https://fomantic-ui.com/).
+Sometimes
+using both of these libraries may cause troubles with rendering specific UI elements.
+That is why by default we turn off Bootstrap dependencies.

-You can switch off suppressing bootstrap by calling `semanticPage(suppress_bootstrap = FALSE, ...)`
+However, you can switch off suppressing bootstrap by calling `semanticPage(suppress_bootstrap = FALSE, ...)`

 **\[Advanced\] Using Fomantic UI JavaScript elements**